Juniper/py-junos-netconify/README.md

 The general use-case:

 The `netconify` utility automatically performs this configuration by logging into the serial console, extracting information from the device, and using it to template build a configuration file.
 The templates are stored in `/etc/netconify/skel` and the variables for each of the named devices is stored in `/etc/netconify/hosts`.
-There are some samples installed by this modu
+There are some samples installed by this module.

 # USAGE